Research Library

 Early identification of breast cancer is essential for improving survival rates, yet current screening approaches often exhibit inadequate specificity or excessive invasiveness.
 Serum Raman spectroscopy (RS) provides a quick, non-destructive option, but its clinical use is impeded by the complexity of spectral data interpretation.
 Herein, we presented an interpretable deep learning framework, a one-dimensional convolutional neural network with a patient-voting strategy(PV-CNN), to evaluate serum RS from 732 individuals (366 patients and 366 healthy controls).
 Our model achieved a diagnostic accuracy of 95.21%, a sensitivity of 92.38%, and a specificity of 97.00%, significantly surpassing the performance of conventional ML algorithms.
 Furthermore, we employed Grad-CAM and SHAP analyses to elucidate the decision-making processes of deep learning, representing a significant advancement in addressing the "black-box" issue.
 This interpretability analysis found that tryptophan (1017 cm-1) and phenylalanine (1002 cm-1) were key Raman spectral indicators for breast cancer diagnosis.
 This study demonstrates that interpretable deep learning-enhanced RS can serve as a reliable, label-free, and physiologically explainable method for breast cancer detection.

-PUBMED Cancer: general cancer Method: unknown
+PUBMED Cancer: breast cancer Method: structure-based virtual screening

 Read abstract